Madras Presidency: Trade, industry and commerce

 The trade of the Madras Presidency comprised that of both the presidency with other Provinces and its overseas trade.
-External trade made up 93 percent of the total with internal trade making up the remainder.
-Foreign trade accounted for 70 percent of the total while 23 percent was inter-provincial.
+External trade made up 93 per cent of the total with internal trade making up the remainder.
+Foreign trade accounted for 70 per cent of the total while 23 per cent was inter-provincial.
 In 1900–01, imports from other provinces of British India amounted to ₹13.43 crores while exports to other provinces amounted to ₹11.52 crores.
 During the same year, exports to other countries reached ₹11.74 crores while imports were valued at ₹66.2 million.
 At the time of India's independence, imports of the presidency amounted to ₹71.32 crores a year while exports were valued at ₹645.1 million.
 Trade with the United Kingdom made up 31.54% of the total trade of the presidency with Madras the chief port accounting for 49% of the total trade.

 Cotton piece-goods, cotton twist and yarn, metals and kerosene oil were the main items of import while animal hides and skins, raw cotton, coffee and piece-goods were the chief exports.
 Raw cotton, animal hides, oil seeds, grains, pulses, coffee, tea and cotton manufactures were the main items of sea trade.
 Most of the sea trade was carried through the presidency's principal port of Madras.
 Other important ports were Gopalpur, Kalingapatnam, Bimlipatnam, Visakhapatnam, Masulipatnam, Cocanada, Madras, Cuddalore, Negapatam, Pamban and Tuticorin on the east coast along with Mangalore, Cannanore, Calicut, Cochin, Alleppey, Quilon (Coulão) and Colachel on the western seaboard.
 The port of Cochin was taken over by the Government of India on 1 August 1936, and that of Madras on 1 April 1937.
 There were Chambers of Commerce in Madras, Cochin and Cocanada.
 These chambers each nominated a member to the Madras Legislative Council.